 Day 11 Singapore - Sampran Riverside

-The Changi Museum is dedicated to Singapore’s history during World War II.
-Through personal accounts and artefacts, the museum presents a moving insight into the suffering of both the civilian population and prisoners of war, many of whom were later taken to work on the Death Railway.
-After a morning visit, we head to the airport for our direct, scheduled Cathay Pacific flight to Bangkok and onward transfer to the Sampran Riverside Resort (4T) for an enchanting two-night stay.
+The Kranji War Memorial is a hillside cemetery that honours the men and women of the Commonwealth, that died in the line of duty during World War II.
+After a morning visit, we head to the airport for our direct, scheduled Cathay Pacific flight to Bangkok and onward transfer to the family-run, eco-cultural Sampran Riverside Resort (4T) for an enchanting two-night stay.

 Day 12 Sampran Riverside

 Located 32km from Bangkok, the stunning resort is set in 70 acres on the banks of the Ta Chine River.
 Family owned and run for over 40 years, and employing over 60 full time gardeners, this peaceful haven is the perfect place to learn about Thai culture.
-We take a guided walk of the botanical gardens, enjoy an included lunch, attend the popular Thai Village Performance and also visit the Organic Farm, complete with resident water buffalo.
+We take a guided walk of the botanical gardens, enjoy an included lunch, and also visit the Organic Farm.
 Relax amongst manicured gardens or beside the pool, or participate in optional experiences including a Thai cookery class using ingredients grown organically at the resort.

 Day 13 Sampran Riverside - River Kwai - Bangkok

 Our journey continues to the Thailand-Burma Railway Centre, a museum dedicated to the history of the Thai-Burma "Death Railway", and onto the War Cemetery, the final resting place for over 6,000 allied prisoners of war.
 We then take a train ride on the notorious Bridge over the River Kwai, built to accommodate the so-called ‘death railway’ and immortalised in the classic David Lean film of 1957.
 The original wooden version of the bridge was bombed several times and no longer exists, but the adjacent steel bridge, also the subject of numerous raids, was rebuilt after the war.
-Our coach takes us to Kasem Lake to take lunch on a raft, before taking us to Bangkok, where we stay for two nights at the Montien Hotel (3T+), located in the heart of the city.
+Our coach takes us to Kasem Lake for lunch on a raft, before taking us to Bangkok, where we stay for two nights at the Montien Hotel (3T+) or Ramada Plaza Bangkok Menam Riverside (4T).